Pradhumn115/Ruma/README.md

 ## 🎯 How to Use

 1. Install and launch the app
-2. Press `⌘ Command + ⇧ Shift + A` anywhere to activate SuriAI
+2. Press `⌘ Command + ⇧ Shift + A` anywhere to activate Ruma
 3. Interact via natural language — ask, command, automate
 4. Use the menu bar 🧠 icon to:
    - Toggle visibility
    - Open settings (coming soon)
-   - Quit SuriAI completely
+   - Quit Ruma completely

-💡 *Use the menu bar icon to stop SuriAI from running in the background.*
+💡 *Use the menu bar icon to stop Ruma from running in the background.*

 ---